 Microsoft Teams opens the door to a whole new world of collaboration—but only if users can find what they’re looking for.
-We explain how to identify inactive teams (and Microsoft 365 groups), so you can just keep the resources that are actually being used.
+We explain how to identify inactive teams (and Microsoft 365 groups), so you can prioritize and keep only the resources that are being used.

 Microsoft’s modern workplace is all about freedom and flexibility, allowing users to create and use the tools they need without having to go through IT.

 One potential flip side of that vision?
-You could find yourself with a lot of teams you don’t actually need.
+You could find yourself with a sprawl of inactive users and many teams you don’t need.
+Sprawl affects productivity and can put your sensitive data at risk.
 Even with an airtight governance plan in place, you’re bound to eventually wind up with teams that have simply served their purpose.

 One of the best ways to keep Teams organized and easy-to-navigate (which in turn helps boost user adoption) is to clean up any resources your users no longer use—we’re talking about getting rid of inactive and unnecessary teams.